codr7/snabel/README.md

 ## Snabl

 ### intro
-Snabl is a concatenative language implemented and embedded in Common Lisp.
+Snabl is a concatenative language implemented in Common Lisp.
+The language is designed to be easily embedded and compiles to ordinary Lisp operating on a VM abstraction.

 ### setup
 ```